AccelByte/accelbyte-python-sdk/docs/getting_started.md

 $ pip install accelbyte-py-sdk
 ```

-It is recommended to use the matching Python Server SDK version for the given AccelByte Cloud version.
+It is recommended to use the matching Python Server SDK version for the given AccelByte Gaming Services version.
 For the list of available versions, see [releases](https://github.com/AccelByte/accelbyte-python-sdk/releases).

 ### 3. Use in Code

-Create an SDK instance, login using client credentials, and call an AccelByte Cloud API in `app.py`.
+Create an SDK instance, login using client credentials, and call an AccelByte Gaming Services API in `app.py`.

 The `EnvironmentConfigRepository` gets its values from `AB_BASE_URL`, `AB_CLIENT_ID`, and `AB_CLIENT_SECRET` environment variables.